-(2) the proposed marijuana cultivation facility's operating plan, including, in addition to the information required under 3 AAC 306.020(c),

-(A) the size of the space intended to be under cultivation;

-(B) the growing medium to be used;

-(C) fertilizers, chemicals, gases, and delivery systems, including carbon dioxide management, to be used;

-(D) the irrigation and waste water systems to be used;

-(E) waste disposal arrangements;

-(F) odor control; and

-(G) the testing procedure and protocols the marijuana cultivation facility will follow.
+- (2) the proposed marijuana cultivation facility's operating plan, including, in addition to the information required under 3 AAC 306.020(c), - (A) the size of the space intended to be under cultivation; - (B) the growing medium to be used; - (C) fertilizers, chemicals, gases, and deliver systems, including carbon dioxide, management, to be used; - (D) the irrigation and waste water systems to be used; - (E) waste disposal arrangements; - (F) odor control; and - (G) the testing procedure and protocols the marijuana cultivation facility will follow.

-Editor's note: The form for an application for a marijuana cultivation facility license is available online as provided in the editor's note under 3 AAC 306.020.

 3 AAC 306.425.
 Marijuana handler permit required.

 A marijuana cultivation facility shall ensure that each licensee, employee, or agent who is required or permitted to be physically present on the licensed premises at any time

-(1) obtains a marijuana handler permit as provided in 3 AAC 306.700 before being present or employed at the marijuana cultivation facility's licensed premises; and

-(2) has the marijuana handler permit card in the person's immediate possession, or a valid copy on file on the premises, at all times while on the marijuana cultivation facility's licensed premises.
+- (1) obtains a marijuana handler permit as provided in 3 AAC 306.700 before being present or employed at the marijuana cultivation facility's licensed premises; and - (2) has the marijuana handler permit card in the person's immediate possession, or a valid copy on file on the premises, at all times while on the marijuana cultivation facility's licensed premises.

 3 AAC 306.430.
+Restricted access area.
-Restricted access area. (a) A marijuana cultivation facility shall conduct any operation in a restricted access area in compliance with 3 AAC 306.710 and this section.

-(b) A marijuana cultivation facility shall conduct any marijuana growing operation within a fully enclosed secure indoor facility or greenhouse with rigid walls, a roof, and doors.
+- (a) A marijuana cultivation facility shall conduct any operation in a restricted access area in compliance with 3 AAC 306.710 and this section. - (b) A marijuana cultivation facility shall conduct any marijuana growing operation within a fully enclosed secure indoor facility or greenhouse with rigid walls, a roof, and doors.
 Where not prohibited by local government, outdoor production may take place in non-rigid greenhouses, other structures, or an expanse of open or cleared ground fully enclosed by a physical barrier.
-To obscure public view of the premises, outdoor production must be enclosed by a sightobscuring wall or fence at least six feet high.

-(c) A marijuana cultivation facility shall ensure that any marijuana at the marijuana cultivation facility

-(1) cannot be observed by the public from outside the marijuana cultivation facility; and
+To obscure public view of the premises, outdoor production must be enclosed by a sight- obscuring wall or fence at least six feet high. - (c) A marijuana cultivation facility shall ensure that any marijuana at the marijuana cultivation facility - (1) cannot be observed by the public from outside the marijuana cultivation facility; and

-(2) does not emit an odor that is detectable by the public from outside the marijuana cultivation facility except as allowed by a local government conditional use permit process.

-(d) A marijuana cultivation facility shall have full video surveillance of the licensed premises as required under 3 AAC 306.720, including any area where marijuana is grown, processed, packaged, or stored, or where marijuana waste is destroyed.
+- (2) does not emit an odor that is detectable by the public from outside the cultivation facility except as allowed by a local government conditional use permit process. - (d) A marijuana cultivation facility shall have full video surveillance of the licensed premises as required under 3 AAC 306.720, including any area where marijuana is grown, processed, packaged, or stored, or where marijuana waste is destroyed.